weathersmm/InCheckUPDATE/content/_index.md

       We see you.
       We support you.
       We are here to make sure you are never alone in your decisions.
-      Because when you are empowered, confident, and equipped with the best tools, the impact you make is limitless—and we’re honored to be a part of your journey.
+      Because when you are empowered, confident, and equipped with the best tools, the impact you make is limitless—and we're honored to be a part of your journey.
     </div>